 The Selecao das Quinas probably won’t top the group, but they and their Spanish neighbors got the best draws of any pair of top-10 teams in the entire draw.
 Group A is easily the weakest bunch of them all, without a team in the top 30.
 The host nation got an extremely favorable group, and Group A’s collective weakness will pay dividends for Spain and Portugal both.

-Elsewhere in Group F, Germany probably aren’t too excited about having to face Mexico, Italy-slayers Sweden, and Korea.
-Mexico are playing their best futbol of the last 4 or 5 years, and are currently ranked 16th overall.
+Elsewhere in Group F, Germany probably aren’t too excited about having to face Mexico, Italy-slayers Sweden, and perhaps even Korea.
+Mexico are playing their best footbol of the last 4 or 5 years, and are currently ranked 16th overall.
 Andres Guardado, Ochoa, and Hector Herrera are in their prime, and El Tri’s Colombian manager Juan Carlos Osorio has this Mexican side playing in a 4-3-3 and the formation is playing to their strengths.
 Mexico drew Belgium 3-3 in a recent friendly, shocking the top-5 Belgian side and the football world.

 Contrary to the initial reaction of English fans, the Three Lions actually ended up with a pretty favorable set of opponents.
-The aforementioned Belgian side are the team standing in the way of England potentially winning that group, with their only other realistic option to finish second and advancing nonetheless.
+The aforementioned Belgian side are the team standing in the way of England potentially winning that group, with their only other realistic option to finish second and advance nonetheless.
 However, after England’s recent disappointments and their egregious showings in Brazil and France in 2014 and 2016, respectively, their assumed advancement is by no means a forgone conclusion.
 That being said, the only time Belgium have defeated England in their all-time 21 meetings was in 1936.

 FEATURED IMAGE CREDIT: AJITH KUMAR/CREATIVE COMMONS LICENSE (https://creativecommons.org/licenses/by/2.0/)